Feminine psychology: Horney's theory

-Horney countered the Freudian concept: she deconstructed penis envy and described it as nothing more than women wanting to express their own natural needs for success and the security that is characteristic of both sexes.
+Horney countered the Freudian concept: she deconstructed penis envy and suggested it was women wanting to express their own natural needs for success and the security, which is a shared characteristic of both sexes.
+She ultimately understood penis envy as a product of three components related to a lack of gratification (i.e. of natural needs and security) rather than a woman's attachment to her father.
+From this understanding, Horney believed that when such gratifications are lacking it leads to a resentment of the feminine role and an impairment of the feminine development.
 There is an analogy that describes Horney's feminine psychology as optimistic of the world and life affirmation in comparison with Freud's pessimism oriented towards world and life negation.
-In deconstructing the Freudian concept of penis envy, Horney countered it with the concept of womb envy.
-This is the envy men feel at women’s ability to bear children.
-As a result, men seek success in other areas of life to make up for this inability.
+In deconstructing the Freudian concept of penis envy, Horney countered it with the concept of womb envy which suggest that men might experience envy of women's biological functions.
 Horney also argued that there are societal and cultural explanations for the differences between men and women, which disagreed with Freud’s beliefs that it was biology that made men and women differ.

+In addition to her fourteen papers, Horney wrote a book titled The Flight from Womanhood which explores the evolution of women, masculine versus feminine complexes, and the impact of perceived inferiority of femininity.
+In the book she states that the evolution of women is distorted by the application of a masculine criteria.
+Additionally, she claims women develop a masculine complex to combat disadvantages faced in their social life such as being claimed as inferior.
+According to Horney, as such, women develop a contempt for femininity, and their feminine identity becomes threatened as any emerging feminine traits in identity will make them feel more inferior.